OfficeDev/office-js-docs-pr.ja-jp/docs/develop/create-sso-office-add-ins-aspnet.md

         showResult(["You can use many of the add-ins functions even though you have not granted consent.
 If you want to grant consent, press the Get OneDrive File Names button again."]);
         break;
     case 13006:
-        // Only seen in Office on the Web. showResult(["Office on the Web is experiencing a problem.
+        // Only seen in Office on the web. showResult(["Office on the web is experiencing a problem.
 Please sign out of Office, close the browser, and then start again."]);
         break;
     case 13008:
-        // Only seen in Office on the Web. showResult(["Office is still working on the last operation.
+        // Only seen in Office on the web. showResult(["Office is still working on the last operation.
 When it completes, try this operation again."]);
         break;
     case 13010:
-        // Only seen in Office on the Web. showResult(["Follow the instructions to change your browser's zone configuration."]);
+        // Only seen in Office on the web. showResult(["Follow the instructions to change your browser's zone configuration."]);
         break;
     ```